 Perisher, Australia

 Perisher is the largest ski area in Australia with a diverse variety of terrain for all skiing and snowboarding abilities.
-It has plenty of skiable terrain, and has activities for everyone to enjoy, including the largest tubing area in Australia.
-The resort is a combination of 4 villages (Perisher Valley, Smiggin Holes, Guthega, and Blue Cow), with their associated ski terrain covering approximately 5 square miles (12 square km).
+It boasts a generous 3,000 acres of skiable terrain covering approximately 5 square miles (12 square km), and has activities for everyone to enjoy, including tubing at the largest tubing area in Australia.
 Snowmaking is key here, with the terrain covered by 240 snow guns.
 The Front Valley slope is lit for night skiing on select evenings.

-However, note that there isn’t a proper ski village at Perisher like many skiers may expect, and some of the operations are more no-frills, like T-bar lifts.
+While there are four ski villages—Perisher Valley, Smiggin Holes, Guthega, and Blue Cow—they aren’t villages in the traditional since that you’d find in Europe or North America.
+Many of the amenities and operations are no-frills; so, yes, you’ll see some T-bar lifts.
+Yet it’s without question one of the best destination resort experiences in Australia.
 Perisher is in the Kosciuszko National Park, about a 5-hour drive from Sydney and 7 hours from Melbourne.
 Unique to the region is the Skitube Alpine Railway, an electric rack-rail that provides train access to the region.

 Thredbo, Australia

-While Thredbo is not the biggest ski resort in Australia, it offers up some challenges with the highest vertical drop in the country and very respectable steeps.
-The 3-mile (5 km) Village Trail is the longest ski run in Australia.
+While Thredbo is not the biggest ski resort in Australia (1,200 acres), it offers up some challenges with the highest vertical drop in the country and very respectable steeps.
+It also has some good leg burners, including the 3-mile (5 km) Village Trail, which is the longest ski run in Australia.
 Interestingly, the best beginner runs of Thredbo are at the top of the mountain, making for a unique experience for skiers just starting out.
 The Merritts Gondola, the only one in Australia, is a high-speed, 8-person lift that takes you from the village to the base of the cruiser area in 6 minutes.
 Thredbo is a vibrant village at the base of the mountain with a range of accommodations, restaurants, bars, cafes, and shops.

 Happo-One, Hakuba, Japan

 Riders love the light, prodigious powder at Happo-One in Nagano’s Hakuba Valley.
-In Japan they have their own word for it, called “japow.”
+In Japan they have their own word for it, which we mentioned above, called “japow.”
 Happo-One is the biggest ski resort in the area with four base areas and a terrific village.
+Happo-One is dotted with great terrain parks, tree riding, powder stashes, and more.
 While Happo-One can be expensive by Japanese standards, it’s not if you’re coming from the big ski resorts of North America.

 Utah

-Snowboarders love the access to 9 resorts within a 1-hour drive in Utah.
+Snowboarders love the access to 9 resorts within a 1-hour drive from Salt Lake City, Utah.
 Park City Mountain Resort is one of the best for snowboarders, featuring 6 terrain parks for beginners and advanced snowboarders, plus a 22-foot halfpipe.
-Brighton has a beginner’s park and three more.
+Brighton has a beginner’s park and 3 more terrain parks.
 Then there’s Woodward, which is created just for park riders, with multiple zones for beginners and experts alike (including a large freestyle terrain park) in Park City.
-However, note that some Utah ski resorts, namely Deer Valley Resort and Alta, do not allow snowboards.
+Note that the Utah ski resorts of Deer Valley and Alta do not allow snowboards.

-The Remarkables, 45 minutes from Queenstown, are a mountain range and ski resort in Otago on the South Island of New Zealand along the shores of Lake Wakatipu.
+The Remarkables, 45 minutes from Queenstown, is the name of both a mountain range and ski resort in Otago on the South Island of New Zealand along the shores of Lake Wakatipu.
 It earns its name due to the backdrop against the water that is indeed remarkable.
 The Burton Stash, an advanced terrain park, is centered around the rock and stone that is plentiful in the natural terrain of New Zealand.
-The Burton Stash was personally designed by Jake Burton and legendary snowboarder Craig Kelly, and is one of only six in the world and the only one in the Southern Hemisphere.
+It was personally designed by Jake Burton and legendary snowboarder Craig Kelly, and is one of only six in the world (and the only one in the Southern Hemisphere).

 Best for Freeriding

-Freeriders love Revelstoke and, if you are a solid intermediate, so will you.
-St. Anton’s Kappl in Austria has loads of good freeriding terrain.
-In North America, freeriders love Crested Butte in Colorado.
+Freeriders, and especially solid intermediates, love Revelstoke.
+And if you’re local, Revelstoke is a great place to elevate your skills with its 5-week and 10-week freeride programs during the heart of the ski season.
+In the U.S., freeriders love Crested Butte in Colorado.
 Head for Extreme Limits, the Headwall, and North Face.
-And in Europe, serious skiers and freeriders also love Chamonix, France with steep faces, glacial runs, tree skiing, and some of the world’s best backcountry terrain.
+Over in Europe, St. Anton’s Kappl in Austria has loads of good freeriding terrain, while serious skiers and freeriders also love Chamonix in France with its steep faces, glacial runs, tree skiing, and some of the world’s best backcountry terrain.

 Where is the best place to ski in the world on a ski holiday?